My middle son’s teacher called me one recent afternoon.

 The microwave was humming, heating up a cup of coffee.
 I tossed my keys in the drawer and fished my phone out of my purse before tucking it into the cabinet.
 The red light was blinking, indicating that I had missed a call.
 Oh yeah, I remembered.
 I had silenced the ringer while I was at the veterinarian’s office.

 The message was actually from the vet.
-I returned it immediately.
+I returned the call immediately.
 She told me, “He crashed.”

 I don’t exactly remember everything she told me about the tests they had started to run, or exactly what happened, but the bottom line was that he was in a coma and only alive because he was on oxygen.